psadil/psadil/content/post/2022-04-23-tf-dataset-from-3d-nifti/index.en.md

 ```

 Those functions seem to help ensure that the serialized data ends up
 with appropriate types.
-But the full steps involve serialzing both the
+But the full steps involve serializing both the
 image and the label together.

 ``` python